Starmer dodges Abbott questions as Sunak defends cash-for-towns pledge

 Sir Keir launched the Labour battle bus alongside his deputy Angela Rayner, who then set off on a 5,000-mile journey to battleground seats.

-Meanwhile, after a week of attention-grabbing stunts, Liberal Democrat leader Sir Ed Davey is taking the weekend off the campaign trail to spend time with his family.
+Meanwhile, after a week of attention-grabbing stunts, Liberal Democrat leader Sir Ed Davey is taking the weekend off the campaign trail to care for his son.

 Sir Ed tweeted: “This weekend I get to do the most joyful and important thing I do: being a Dad.”